nccoos/ioos-vocabulary-search/README.md

 ioos-vocabulary-search
 ======================

-Testing capability of SPARQL queries to assist catalog services CSW search
+Testing capability of SPARQL queries to assist regional managers and catalog services.
+Developing recipes for programmers to issue SPARQL queries to MMI ORR is one key to demonstrating how MMI ORR can enhance catalog search.
+Another key to this development is to visualize what the search results are.
+Visualizing the terms and their mappings is a key step in making registered vocabs on MMI ORR more useful.

+### Dynamic SPARQL thru CGI
+* IOOS Parameter Vocabulary Visualizer

 ### SPARQL - Python Examples
 * [using urllib2 example_sparql_urllib2.ipynb] (http://nbviewer.ipython.org/github/nccoos/ioos-vocabulary-search/blob/master/examples/example_sparql_urllib2.ipynb)